datamindedacademy/better-infrastructure-management-with-terraform/03_refactoring/README.md

 ## Goal of this exercise

 In this exercise, you will clean up (yay!) someone else's mess.
 Separate the main.tf into separate files in order to make the terraform codebase more readable for you and your colleagues.
+You don't need to `apply` the resources, being able to `plan` them is good enough.